reyestech/NMAP-Runbook/README.md

 - <b > Contributes to a rich ecosystem of community-contributed scripts and plugins.

 Legal and Ethical Considerations <br />
 Nmap is a valuable tool used by network administrators, security professionals, and researchers.
-However, it's crucial to understand that using Nmap for network scanning on networks that are not owned by you or for which you do not have explicit permission is unethical and illegal.
+However, it's crucial to understand that using Nmap for network scanning on networks that are not owned by you or for which you don't have explicit permission is unethical and potentially illegal.
 Unauthorized network scanning can lead to privacy violations, computer intrusion, and unauthorized access to sensitive information.
 Therefore, using Nmap responsibly while staying within the boundaries of applicable laws and regulations is essential.
 Purpose  <br />
 - <b > Network discovery
 - <b > Port scanning